The Spiritual Centre.co.uk

 To work with Alder is to remain grounded within the shift.
 Breath is steady, attention is held, and awareness is allowed to move into depth without resistance.
 In this, altered states are not an escape, but a strengthening of presence, where consciousness meets itself more fully within the flow of life.

-(See: Alder Tree / Secret Harmony)
+(See: Bi-Location Healing / Secret Harmonies)

-5) Day Dreaming / Alder Tree
+Day Dreaming / Alder Tree

 Alder stands at the water’s edge, where reflection and movement exist together, and in this it shapes daydreaming as a descent into the current rather than a drifting away from it.
 Water holds memory, emotion, and depth, and beneath Alder the mind does not wander lightly, it is drawn inward, where feeling, image, and memory begin to rise together.